-According to Article 83 of the Consumer Protection Code, all kinds of actions can be brought for adequate and effective protection of diffuse, collective or homogeneous individual rights, that is, prohibitory actions, actions seeking affirmative and negative covenants, indemnification actions, declaratory actions, actions seeking urgent relief, among others.
+According to Article 83 of the Consumer Protection Code, all kinds of actions can be brought for adequate and effective protection of diffuse, collective or homogeneous individual rights, that is, prohibitory actions, actions seeking affirmative and negative covenants, indemnification actions, declaratory actions and actions seeking urgent relief, among others.
 Hence, class actions may result in condemnatory, declaratory, constitutive, self-enforceable and commanding judgments.

 For illustrative purposes, class actions may be brought to seek compensation for damage caused to consumers on account of a defective product, or to compel a certain polluter to bear expenses for the clean-up of illegally polluted soil.
-There are no objective or specific limits on the scope of class actions and of the particular claims, and the class that potentially benefits is defined based on the claims asserted by the plaintiff in the class action.
+There are no objective or specific limits on the scope of class actions and on the particular claims, and the class that potentially benefits is defined based on the claims asserted by the plaintiff in the class action.

 ii Commencing proceedings